Frequently asked questions

 Commercial credit information

-- Details of credit enquiries that have been made on your for commercial credit.
+- Details of credit enquiries that have been made on you for commercial credit.
 Examples of commercial credit include a mobile phone contract or credit card for business use or a business loan.

 - Details of any overdue commercial credit accounts and other debts.

 File access information is also included.
 This outlines who has accessed your credit report.
-For consumer credit reporting, only credit providers and credit reporting bodies like Equifax can access your report under the requirements of the Privacy Act.
+For consumer credit reporting, only credit providers, affected information recipients, access seekers and credit reporting bodies like Equifax can access your report under the requirements of the Privacy Act.

-You can view a sample credit report here.
+You can view a sample Equifax credit report here.

 Your credit report holds information relating to your credit history.
 If you've ever applied for credit or a loan it is likely you will have credit information held by a credit reporting body like Equifax.
 Credit can come in many forms.
 Along with credit cards, personal loans and mortgages, credit also includes mobile phone, electricity and gas contracts as well as store and rental finance.

-Your credit report helps lenders, phone and utility companies get a clear picture of your credit worthiness.
+Your credit report can help lenders, phone and utility companies get a clearer picture of your credit worthiness.
 It helps them understand your current credit commitments and how likely you are to be able to make repayments on future loans.

 Getting a copy of your Equifax credit report can help you understand where you stand when it comes to applying for credit.
 It is important to check your credit report regularly to ensure it is accurate.